Pray (Tina Cousins song): Chart performance

-"Pray" was a notable hit on the charts in several countries.
-In Europe, it entered the top-10 in Finland (10) and Scotland (9), and the top-20 in Belgium (12), Spain (13) and the United Kingdom.
-In the latter, the single peaked at number 20 in its first week at the UK Singles Chart, on 15 November 1998.
-But on the UK Indie Chart, it was a even bigger hit, reaching number five.
-Additionally, "Pray" was a top-30 hit in Sweden (23), a top-40 hit in the Netherlands (29) and a top-50 hit on the Eurochart Hot 100, where it reached number 48 in November 1998.
-Outside Europe, it was very successful in Australia, where it hit number eight, while in New Zealand, it went to number 48.
-"Pray" was awarded with a gold record in Australia, after 35,000 singles were sold.
+"Pray" entered the top 10 in Finland and Scotland and the top 20 in Flanders, Spain and the United Kingdom.
+In the latter country, the single peaked at number 20 during its first week on the UK Singles Chart, on 15 November 1998, and reached number five on the UK Indie Chart.
+"Pray" was also a top-30 hit in Sweden, a top-40 hit in the Netherlands and a top-50 hit on the Eurochart Hot 100, where it reached number 48 in November 1998.
+Outside Europe, it peaked at number eight in Australia and number 48 in New Zealand.
+"Pray" was awarded with a gold record in Australia, after 35,000 units were shipped.

 Music video

 A music video was produced to promote the single.
 It was filmed in the North East England town of Whitley Bay.
 It features scenes shot in the town's Spanish City leisure complex which was by the late 1990s past its heyday and only a few years away from partial demolition and dereliction.
 Other scenes are staged in St Mary's Lighthouse, around its island, along the coast and in a terraced back street at the rear of Whitley Bay Baptist Church.